Mr. BFS and I paid off our first home in early 2013. It has become a nice rental property. Now we are considering when to buy another one…

 Getting Pre-Approved for Another Home Loan

 Our first step in this process was to look around at home loan requirements since the whole idea would have been moot if we couldn’t secure a mortgage.
-I used search engines to find options, like being able to compare a range of home loans online at NPBS.
 When it was obvious that the interest rates are doable for us and that we had 20% for a down payment, I applied for an investment property home loan.
 We were pre-approved within a couple of days.